A Closer Look at the Social Security Disability Appeals Process

-Do I Need a Lawyer to Appeal a Social Security Disability Denial Decision?
+Do I Need a Disability Appeals Lawyer to Appeal a Social Security Disability Denial Decision?

-While you are not required to have a lawyer for the first three stages of the appeals process, we encourage you to consider enlisting the help of an experienced North Carolina Social Security Disability attorney for your appeal(s).
+While you are not required to have a social security appeal lawyer for the first three stages of the SSDI appeals process, we encourage you to consider enlisting the help of an experienced North Carolina Social Security Disability attorney for your appeal(s).

-87% of the appeals at the reconsideration stage were rejected, and more than half of the appeals at the ALJ hearing were dismissed (19%) or denied (36%) in 2019.
-We strongly advise you to seek the guidance of a lawyer for your Social Security Disability appeal who knows how to:
+86% of the appeals at the reconsideration stage were rejected, and more than half of the appeals at the ALJ hearing were dismissed (14%) or denied (37%) in 2019.
+We strongly advise you to seek the guidance of a lawyer for Social Security appeals who knows how to:

 - gather and index medical records

 - question the claimant and witnesses

 - obtain detailed statements from treating doctors

 - interpret the complex rules and regulations that govern Social Security programs